TedTimbrell/price-trends/README.md

 * Simple prebuilt Pytorch dataset class/pattern that can interface with with the hdf5 files
 * The original price prediction model and an in-progress auto-encoder.

+## Divergence from (Re-)Imag(in)ing Price Trends
+It's worth nothing that our image generation isn't quite the same as the original paper.
+The original paper segments a single channel image, leaving the top for the price candle and the bottom for a smaller graph of the volume.

+The generation method in this module splits the price candles, the moving average, and the volume each into their own channel of the image.
+The intuition behind this is that I as a human struggled to find the moving average in a large number of cases where it overlapped the high and low for a candle on a certain day.
+Making volume its own channel is a little more dubious but it will be investigated later.

 ## How to Use
 ### Installation
 Built wheel and pypi install aren't available yet.